 3. Bolstered Public Trust

 By supporting community initiatives with ongoing funding and producing public proof of your egalitarian organizational principles, you can keep the trust you earned by building yourself as a socially responsible brand.
+And that trust goes a long way.
+In fact, highly trusted companies outperform others by up to 400% in market value according to Harvard Business Review.

 4. Improved Customer Loyalty